keithmburu/courses/2018-deep-learning/assignment1.md

     x_test = x_test.astype('float32')

 We can then have one feature for each pixel in the range [0,1].
 This is our *x* feature vector.
 Our Y = {0, 1, 2, ..., 9}, representing the digit.
 We can use a **one hot vector** encoding for this.
 Keras does this for us.
-We want to represent each of these classes as a *category*, not as a numeric value.
+We want to represent each of these classes as a *category* (or class label), not as a numeric value.

     y_train = keras.utils.to_categorical(y_train, num_classes)
     y_test = keras.utils.to_categorical(y_test, num_classes)